 Bring Your Own Device (BYOD)

-The advent of smartphones and tablets at affordable prices means that high-capacity computing is entering the workplace that is outside the control of IT.
-This new upstart technology has less overall capability than the old PC-based systems, but greater flexibility afforded through peripherals, specialized apps, texting, imaging and voice.
-The portability and sheer convenience means that these devices are being used in employee functions.
+Smartphones and tablets at affordable prices mean that high-capacity computing is entering the workplace is outside the control of IT.
+This new upstart technology has less overall capability than the old PC-based systems, but greater flexibility afforded through peripherals, specialized apps, texting, imaging, and voice.
+The portability and sheer convenience mean that these devices are being used in employee functions.

-For example, outside salespeople have become dependent on these devices to keep them connected, at any time, to their clients and sales support team.
-They use them to touch base with the customers, run conference calls, maintain their contact list, organize their leads and sales funnel, text their technical staff, keep up with industry announcements, follow professional publications … the list goes on.
+For example, outside salespeople have become dependent on these devices to keep them connected, to their clients and the sales support team.
+They use them to touch base with the customers, run conference calls, maintain their contact list, organize their leads and sales funnel, text their technical staff, keep up with industry announcements, follow professional publications- the list goes on.

-In the case of a salesperson who is totally focused on making sales and generating revenue, there may be a risk of them adopting their own personal sales support systems on their mobile device and not using the corporate-sponsored software packages.
-This is clearly an issue, and, should this person be a high-performance employee bringing much value to the bottom line, a difficult one to solve.
+With a salesperson who is focused on making sales and generating revenue, there may be a risk of them adopting their own personal sales support systems on their mobile device and not using the corporate-sponsored software packages.
+This is an issue, and, should this person be a high-performance employee bringing much value to the bottom line, a difficult one to solve.

-First, mobile technologies may be enabling the salesperson’s success; therefore, interference may be detrimental to the organization’s income.
-Second, it’s difficult to discipline a renegade for being successful, and “A” players may choose to move on rather than conform.
+First, mobile technologies may enable the salesperson’s success; therefore, interference may be detrimental to the organization’s income.
+Second, it’s difficult to discipline a renegade for being successful, and “A” players may move on rather than conform.
 Mobile device users need to be accommodated, and this must be in a manner that also addresses the concerns of the organization.

-Accommodation of mobile technologies can be accomplished through the issuing of standardized, corporate devices (also called corporate liable devices), or through the concept of “Bring Your Own Device.”
-BYOD is where the organization embraces the idea of a mobilized workforce, but where the worker may supply their own hardware, such as an iPhone or Android device.
-Many organizations are finding that their employees are pushing for this (Messmer, 2012).
+Accommodation of mobile technologies can be accomplished through the issuing of standardized, corporate devices (also called corporate liable tools), or through the concept of “Bring Your Own Device.”
+BYOD is where the organization embraces a mobilized workforce, but where the worker may supply their own hardware, such as an iPhone or Android device.
+Many organizations find that their employees are pushing for this (Messmer, 2012).
 Ricoh America, in response to the mobile tsunami, recently opened the door for BYOD for its sales, field engineers, and administrative staff.
 Ricoh CEO Tracey Rothenberger stated,

-“Technology is moving very fast with the introduction of new devices every month and we didn’t want to sit down and maintain a refresh strategy on something that was a personal decision for each employee … We do not care what employees bring to work as long as they follow our corporate policies for usage of the device and protection of proprietary information” (Miller, 2012).
+“Technology is moving quickly with introducing new devices every month, and we didn’t want to sit down and maintain a refresh strategy on something that was a personal decision for each employee … We do not care what employees bring to work as long as they follow our corporate policies for usage of the device and protection of proprietary information” (Miller, 2012).

 Mobile technology, especially BYOD, raises new problems that need to be resolved.
 These problems include security, software interoperability and data sharing, ownership and control, and who pays for what.